getcoding-ca/handbook/docs/Students/offer.md

+---
+sidebar_position: 3
+---

+# Evaluating job offers

-# When you get a job offer
+So you got a job offer.
+CONGRATULATIONS!

-First of all, CONGRATULATIONS!
 You are 99% done.

 :::warning
 Employment offers can be rescinded.
 This happens rarely, either due to economic turmoil or if you somehow mess up: